tassoskoutlas/devbox/README.md

 ## Basic usage

-You can login to the devbox with the following command:
+Login to devbox via SSH:

 ```
 vagrant ssh
 ```

-For changes that affect the operation of the server in `config.yml` you need to reprovision the environment (e.g. when adding new projects):
+For server changes in `config.yml` to take effect (e.g. add a new project) you need to reprovision the environment:

 ```
 vagrant provision
 ```

-For changes that the virtual machine in `config.yml` you need to reload the configuration (e.g. change the IP address):
+For virtual machine changes in `config.yml` to take effect (e.g. change the IP address) you need to reload the configuration:

 ```
 varnish reload